andebor/brl/README.md

 The way PHP works is that it renders the HTML files so that they are viewed just as if you would open them normally.

+The main reason we use PHP in this project is so that we are able to include snippets of code, such as the header and footer instead of writing redundant code for each sub page.

 ###5.
 XML

-We have used XML to structure/describe the list of inhabitants and board members in the housing association.
+We have used XML to structure/describe the list of inhabitants in the housing association.
 This makes it easy to store and change the data in a proper way compared to using HTML.

 ###6. jQuery

-We have used jQuery to change classes for some HTML code, to make the styling different when the drop-down lists are clicked.
+We use a moderate amount of jQuery in this project.
+This is done out of convenience, as some operations in vanilla javascript is unnecessarily difficult to do.

 ###7.
 Font Awesome

 Font Awesome is a CSS toolkit that allows us to use scalable vector icons in our web site.
 E.g. the house icon in the navigation bar.
 The icons are very easy to style with CSS and does not require the use of JavaScript.
 It also has lot of other features like compatibility with screen readers, infinite scalability (because the icons are vectors) and it now has a total of 479 icons.

 ###8.
 Google Fonts

 Google Font is a huge collection of open source web fonts.
 We have imported the Open Sans-family in to our project from Google Fonts.

+###9.
+Modernizr.js
+Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.

+We use this on the "flip cards" in the board member section.
+Ideally, we want to use CSS to animate the card flip, but not all browsers support this CSS functionality.

+To ensure that as many browsers as possible are supported, we detect if a users browser supports " CSS 3D transforms".
+If yes, we use CSS to animate card flip.
+If not supported, we use a javascript fallback.

 ##References